Overview and recommendations for KEXTs.

 SELECT * FROM kext_policy;

-- You will be presented with output similar to the following:
+- You will be presented with output similar to:

 Creating a Kernel Extension Profile

-- Login to your Kandji Account and navigate to the Library section using the navigation panel.
+- Login to your Kandji account and navigate to the Library section in the left-hand navigation panel.

 - Select Add New in the top right corner.